monde/mms2r/README.md

 * email the author to be listed here

-== FEATURES
+## FEATURES

 * #default_media and #default_text methods return a File that can be used in attachment_fu or Paperclip
 * #process supports blocks for enumerating over the content of the MMS
 * #process can be made lazy when :process => :lazy is passed to new
 * logging is enabled when :logger => your_logger is passed to new
 * an mms instance acts like a Mail object, any methods not defined on the instance are delegated to it's underlying Mail object
-* #device_type? returns a symbol representing a device or smartphone type Known smartphones thus far: iPhone, BlackBerry, T-Mobile Dash, Droid, Samsung
+* #device_type? returns a symbol representing a device or smartphone type.
+Known smartphones thus far: iPhone, BlackBerry, T-Mobile Dash, Droid, Samsung

-== BOOKS
+## BOOKS

 MMS2R, Making email useful
 http://peepcode.com/products/mms2r-pdf

-== SYNOPSIS
+## SYNOPSIS

   begin
     require 'mms2r'